Investing in an Income Stream

 - Easing into retirement: reduce your working hours and use an income stream to make up any income shortfall.

-In its 2016 Budget the Commonwealth Government proposed changing the tax treatment of investment earnings for income streams used as part of a TTR or EATS strategy from July 2017.
-This has now been legislated and will be effective from 1 July 2017.
+From 1 July 2017, the Commonwealth Government has changed the tax treatment of investment earnings for income streams used as part of a TTR or EATS strategy from July 2017.
+Click here for more information.

 Financial advice and information